-To construct and provide on the Site the subsequent bus priority measures and bus related infrastructure for Main Phase 1 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A) prior to the Occupation of 1,222 Dwellings.
+To construct and provide on the Site the subsequent bus priority measures and bus related infrastructure for Main Phase 1 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A) prior to the Occupation of 3,584 Dwellings.

-Not to Occupy more than 1,222 Dwellings until the frequency of the bus service between the Site and the town centre is increased to at least every 20 minutes and starting at a time to connect with the first train from Ashford International to St Pancras International and finishing at a time to connect with the last train from St Pancras International to Ashford International (at the time of going to tender).
-In the event the Owners have used a tender approved by the Council (which may include a requirement to tender for different options), but no bids are successful, the Council may consent to the Owners tendering for an alternative service instead.
-In that case, the level of service described above shall be construed accordingly.
-Alternatively or in addition, the Council may consent in writing to the Owners Occupying a greater number of Dwellings than specified above.
+Not to Occupy more than 3,584 Dwellings until the frequency of the bus service between the Site and the town centre is increased to at least every 20 minutes provided however that this obligation shall not apply if the Owners provide evidence from the bus service operator (which is accepted by the Council acting reasonably) that it is not viable to operate the service at that frequency in which case the Owner shall not Occupy more than 3,584 Dwellings until the frequency of the bus service between the Site and the town centre is increased to the extent that the operator confirms it is viable to do so.

-Not to Occupy more than 2,772 Dwellings until (i) the bus priority measures and bus related infrastructure for Main Phase 2 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A) have been provided on the Site in accordance with the reserved matters approval and such standards for adoption as the Council may have specified when the reserved matters are approved and (ii) a maintenance scheme for the measures and infrastructure has been approved in writing by the Council.
+Not to Occupy more than 4,784 Dwellings until (i) the bus priority measures and bus related infrastructure for Main Phase 2 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A) have been provided on the Site in accordance with the reserved matters approval and such standards for adoption as the Council may have specified when the reserved matters are approved and (ii) a maintenance scheme for the measures and infrastructure has been approved in writing by the Council.

-To construct and provide on the Site the bus priority measures and bus related infrastructure for Main Phase 2 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A) prior to the Occupation of 2,772 Dwellings.
+To construct and provide on the Site the bus priority measures and bus related infrastructure for Main Phase 2 (to include within the adopted/adoptable highway the provision of bus clearways, shelters, bus boarders, flags, real-time information displays and any other necessary infrastructure as indicatively shown on plan 131065/A/23 rev A) prior to the Occupation of 4,784 Dwellings and any property so specified has been transferred at nil consideration and nil cost to the specified body.

-Not to Occupy more than 2,772 Dwellings until the frequency of the bus service between the Site and the town centre is increased to at least every 13-14 minutes and starting at a time to connect with the first train from Ashford International to St Pancras International and finishing at a time to connect with the last train from St Pancras International to Ashford International (at the time of going to tender).
-In the event the Owners have used a tender approved by the Council (which may include a requirement to tender for different options), but no bids are successful, the Council may consent to the Owners tendering for an alternative service instead.
-In that case, the level of service described above shall be construed accordingly.
-Alternatively or in addition, the Council may consent in writing to the Owners Occupying a greater number of Dwellings than specified above.
+Not to Occupy more than 4,784 Dwellings until the frequency of the bus service between the Site and the town centre is increased to at least every 13-14 minutes provided however that this obligation shall not apply if the Owners provide evidence from the bus service operator (which is accepted by the Council acting reasonably) that it is not viable to operate the service at that frequency in which case the Owner shall not Occupy more than 4,784 Dwellings until the frequency of the bus service between the Site and the town centre is increased to the extent that the operator confirms it is viable to do so.